0Xploitwtf/0Xploitwtf/README.md

 <p></p>

-## 🎮 About Me
+## 👋Hi There, I'm 0Xploit

 <p align="justify">
 Hey!
 I'm a 17-year-old passionate about game hacking, software development, electronics, and ethical hacking.
-I love exploring how things work under the hood—whether it's reverse engineering games, building hardware projects with Arduino, or diving deep into security vulnerabilities.
+I love exploring how things work-whether it's reverse engineering, building hardware projects with Arduino / Esp32, or diving deep into security vulnerabilities.
 I'm constantly learning new techniques and pushing the boundaries of what's possible with code and electronics.
 </p>

 <p align="justify">